slatedocs/slate/source/includes/_integrate.md

-# Integrating with your Application
+# Integrating with your App

 ## Step 1: Include callstats.js